Which Countries Lie On The Tropic Of Capricorn?

-The Tropic of Capricorn, also called the Southern Tropic, is an imaginary line (a latitude circle) which indicates the southernmost point where the Sun is directly overhead at noon.
+The Tropic of Capricorn, also called the Southern Tropic, is an imaginary line (a latitude circle) that indicates the southernmost point where the Sun is directly overhead at noon.
 This occurs during the solstice on December 21.

 The Tropic of Capricorn is one of the five crucial latitudinal circles marked on the globe.
 It is 23°26’13.3″ south of the Equator.

 - South Africa

 - French Polynesia

 The Earth moves around the Sun in an elliptical orbit.
-It also tilts at an angle of 23.44°on its axis.
+It also tilts at an angle of 23.44°on on its axis.
 Thus, for a person on Earth, it would appear as though the Sun is in motion with respect to the “fixed” constellations or stars.
 This declination or bending of the Sun’s rays is measured as an angle to the north or south of the celestial Equator.
 In simple terms, to a person on Earth, it looks like the Sun is in constant motion and is directly overhead between the Tropic of Cancer and the Tropic of Capricorn at any given time of the year.